LeSamourai23/System-Design/Systems/Twitter.md

 Trending functionality will be based on top of the search functionality.
 We can cache the most frequently searched queries, hashtags, and topics in the last `N` seconds and update them every `M` seconds using some sort of batch job mechanism.
 Our ranking algorithm can also be applied to the trending topics to give them more weight and personalize them for the user.

 ### Notifications
 Push notifications are an integral part of any social media platform.
-We can use a **[[Message Queues]]** such as [Apache Kafka](https://kafka.apache.org) with the notification service to dispatch requests to [Firebase Cloud Messaging (FCM)](https://firebase.google.com/docs/cloud-messaging) or [Apple Push Notification Service (APNS)](https://developer.apple.com/documentation/usernotifications) which will handle the delivery of the push notifications to user devices.
+We can use a **[[Message Queue]]** such as [Apache Kafka](https://kafka.apache.org) with the notification service to dispatch requests to [Firebase Cloud Messaging (FCM)](https://firebase.google.com/docs/cloud-messaging) or [Apple Push Notification Service (APNS)](https://developer.apple.com/documentation/usernotifications) which will handle the delivery of the push notifications to user devices.

 ## Detailed Design